 Where Can I Purchase An Extended Drivetrain Warranty?

-Dealer Extended Protection
+Dealer Extended Warranty

 An OEM-backed extended warranty, which is purchased from the original equipment manufacturer, typically provides similar coverage to the factory warranty.
-While some companies like General Motors allow customers to simply extend their existing factory warranty, most extended warranties are separate plans meant to protect the vehicle after the original warranty expires.
+While some companies like General Motors allow customers to simply extend their existing factory warranty, most extended warranties are separate plans that protect the vehicle after the original warranty expires.
 These vehicle service contracts sometimes include added perks like roadside assistance and towing coverage.

 Dealer warranties almost always require that you perform all repairs and part replacements at a dealership repair facility with name brand parts.
 This may mean higher costs and, in some cases, long wait times for repairs.
 Additionally, some dealer vehicle service contracts request proof of regular maintenance performed at an authorized dealership facility before performing covered repairs.